jhpyle/docassemble/_docs/functions.md

 * `subject` expects text, or `None`.
 Will set the subject of the e-mail.
 * `template` expects a [`DATemplate`] object, or `None`.
-These templates can be created in an interview file using the `template` directive.
+These templates can be created in an interview file using the `template` specifier.
 If this [keyword argument] is supplied, both the plain text and [HTML] contents of the e-mail will be set by converting the [Markdown] text of the template into [HTML] and by converting the [HTML] to plain text (using [html2text]).
 In addition, the subject